the-doctor1994/team-heart-of-gold/docs/dspec/dspec.md

 :SUBJECT TO CHANGE: This file will have scripting that is used for a wide range of functionality on the website, and there may be other .js files that are made for the login and registration screens.

-Use of the dojo toolkit will provide a collective of client-side functions enabling (but limited to)
+Use of the dojo toolkit will provide a collective of client-side functions enabling (but not limited to)

 * manipulation of the DOM tree
 	* (Dojo's Core Library)